AttorneyOnline/docs/docs/authoring/characters.md

 ##### Deprecated options

 Older char.inis may contain sections or options not mentioned in this guide.
 Here are a few of them and a brief explanation of each, for posterity:

-- `[Time]`: Deprecated with release 2.8.4.
-The former purpose of this section was to dictate the duration of pre-animations.
-This was a carry-over from AO1, which required it because of limitations in its engine.
-Up until 2.8.4, preanimations would have to be "declared" in this section before they could be used in order to maintain backwards compatibility with AO1. `[Time]` is now ignored entirely by AO2.

 - `firstmode`: Technically never deprecated - `firstmode` was never used by AO2 in the first place.
 This is another holdover from AO1, and if you see this in a char.ini you can probably assume it's _very_ old.
 The purpose of `firstmode` was to work around a limitation in the unofficial Attorney Online 1.8 client which you can read more about [here.](https://sites.google.com/site/attorneyonlinedev/updates/asmallpatchandastoryaboutbuttons)